Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Starfall Attack 5** ● **Martial, Weapon**
 > **Far** burst 1 (weapon range), all creatures you can see
 > **Attack:**  Dexterity vs Reflex
-> **Hit:**  1dW + Dexterity modifier damage, and the target is immobilized until the start of your next turn.
+> **Hit:**  1dW + Dexterity modifier damage, and the target is immobile until the start of your next turn.
 > **Miss:**  Half damage.
 > **Special:**  If you do not move this turn, on a hit, the target suffers a -2 penalty to all attack rolls until the start of your next turn.
 > **Maintain:**  Move and Standard:  Repeat the attack against the same area.